NightClover-code/rest-countries-api/README.md

 ## The challenge

 The challenge was to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the design.
+The idea for this project was brought by [@frontendmentor](https://www.frontendmentor.io/).

+I quite over-engineered this one, it was an opportunity for me to try to mix technologies that I was interested in, such as `React.js`, `Redux` & `Typescript`.

+This will server as a good boilerplate for your future `Redux` & `Typescript` projects.

 Users should be able to: